Takamagahara: Goryeong County, North Gyeongsang Province

 The Korean Peninsula theory was sometimes advocated mainly by amateur Korean researchers after World War II.
 Initially, Chuncheon City at Gangwon-do was considered to be the location of Takamagahara in South Korea because of certain lyrics from Komagaku, a type of traditional Japanese court music.

 However, in the 1990s, the chancellor of the Kaya University proposed a new theory called Goryeong County theory.
-He believes that the name of Mount Sori from Takamagahara mythology came from the capital city of South Korea, Seoul, and therefore Goryeong County is the correct location of it.
-In 1999, stone monument of Takamagahara (고천원고지비) was raised in the Kaya University.
+He believes that the name of Mount Sori from Takamagahara mythology came from the capital city of South Korea, Seoul, and therefore Goryeong County is its correct location.
+In 1999, a stone monument of Takamagahara (고천원고지비) was raised in Kaya University.